Server-Side Tools

 SSE Event

-Searches public code on GitHub via the Code Search API.
-Operates in three distinct modes: Search, Review, and Browse.
-Code search is available when enabled for your endpoint.
+Searches public code on GitHub via the GitHub Code Search API.
+Returns

 Parameters